The Order of Things (album)

-The Order of Things is the seventh studio album by American metal band All That Remains.
+The Order of Things is the seventh studio album by the American heavy metal band All That Remains.
 It was released on February 24, 2015, on Razor & Tie Records.
 The Order of Things is the first studio album to be produced by Josh Wilbur.
 It is also the final album to feature bassist Jeanne Sagan due to her departure from the band in September 2015.
 The album debuted at number 25 on the US Billboard 200, selling 19,150 copies in its first week only in the United States.

 Background

 The album was recorded and produced by Josh Wilbur.

 The first song released from the album was "No Knock".
 The song was first posted by Labonte's pseudo-account called "Harrison Ford" with the video that was released on November 14, 2014 entitled "You Found Me".

 It later on was posted by All That Remains official YouTube Channel.

 Phil Labonte and producer Josh Wilbur wrote the lyrics for the album together, which is the first time in All That Remains catalogue.
 Phil Labonte stated about working with Josh: "Honestly, the test for me is, like, when me and Josh [got] done, 'cause we wrote the melodies and the lyrics together; none of the vocals were done before I actually sat down with Josh.
 This is the first time that anyone has ever had any kind of input onto lyrics.
 But Josh is the only guy that's actually worked with me about lyrics and stuff, and it's been completely wonderful."
 A music video was made for 'This Probably Won't End Well'.

 The album art for this album is based on an upwards view of the ceiling of the Pantheon in Rome, Italy.